Breaking Down Barriers - JFSSD

 Dalia Alabid

-Dalia Alabid (she/her/hers) is the Mental Health Educator for the Middle Eastern Community.
+Dalia Alabid (she/her) is the Mental Health Educator for the Middle Eastern Community.
 She holds a bachelor’s degree in psychology and two associate degrees in social behavioral sciences.
 She assisted the U.S. Army in their mission in Iraq and worked as a Refugee Case Manager.
 In her spare time, she enjoys spending quality time with her family & friends, being in nature, and reading.

 Marcia Hunter